 - Travel restrictions.

-7. Recreate a sense of camaraderie.
 Any steps that reestablish some of the social interaction people have lost will be viewed as a source of support.
 While being mindful of social distancing recommendations, engage in activities your business held previously, such as recognizing employees’ birthdays or work anniversaries.
-Consider offering training that aids employees in developing listening skills, encourages supportive workplace relationships or otherwise addresses workers’ concerns.
+Consider offering training that aids employees in developing listening skills, encouraging supportive workplace relationships or otherwise addressing workers’ concerns.
 Give employees space to form their own small groups to discuss specific issues they may be facing.

 Employees also may find value in giving back to the community.
 Consider arranging volunteer opportunities, providing a means for employees to support a colleague who has a specific need or sharing links to local needs so employees can help if they’re interested in doing so.